4est-is-Forrest/square-iron/content/docs/General Context/_index.md

 ---
 title: General Context
 weight:
 template: docs

 ---

-## Technical Environment
+## Environment

-Most of these tools and scripts are meant to be run by several individuals.
-Most have the capacity to be used across a team regardless of environment.with the capacity to be run across the team as seamlessly as possible without much user interaction aside from simple binary questions.
+Most of these tools and scripts are meant to be run by any individual in a help desk environment.
+Meaning, they can be run reliably across a team regardless of the what local machine they are used on.

+They must also be simple to use due to a global lack of coding knowledge among the intended users.

-The OS environment is Windows 7/10 which isn't much of a factor.
+The OS environment is a mix of Windows 7 and Windows 10, with Windows 10 increasingly becoming the norm/required.

 ## Necessary Workarounds

-#### _Proxy Issues_
+#### _Proxy Issues: Px-Proxy Solution_

-The networking environment is typical for any large organization but I ran into fatal issues using Pip and Requests due to our traffic being required to pass through an NTLM proxy.
+Requests Sessions and Pip requests, by themselves, are unable to negotiate authentication with the environment's NTLM proxy, thus they fail.

+The software, [CNTLM](http://cntlm.sourceforge.net/), offered a method to address this by acting as an intermediary proxy that handled the authentication.
+So long as the configured credentials for CNTLM were kept up to date, Pip and Requests could be pointed at it and reach their destinations.

 Thankfully, I found a permanent solution utilizing [Px-Proxy](https://github.com/genotrance/px "Px-Proxy") in executable form as a Windows Service (start up).
 Utilizing PX's white list configuration, I gained the capability to use Pip and Requests without constant maintenance of a different service (CNTLM) on individual machines.